nhurden/MediaKeyTap/README.md

 # MediaKeyTap.swift

-MediaKeyTap.swift provides an API for accessing the Mac's media keys (play/pause, next and previous) in your Swift application.
+`MediaKeyTap` provides an API for accessing the Mac's media keys (play/pause, next and previous) in your Swift application.
-The MediaKeyTap will only capture key events when it is the most recently activated media application, matching the behaviour of existing applications, including those using `SPMediaKeyTap`.
+The `MediaKeyTap` will only capture key events when it is the most recently activated media application, matching the behaviour of existing applications, including those using `SPMediaKeyTap`.

 ## Usage

-Create a MediaKeyTap:
+Create a `MediaKeyTap`:
 ```swift
 @NSApplicationMain
 class AppDelegate: NSObject, NSApplicationDelegate {